quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part12_4.10_SIMDVector.md

 ---

 #### Left-Hand Rule for Cross Product
-Background context: In a left-handed coordinate system, you use the left-hand rule to determine the cross product \( \mathbf{a} \times \mathbf{b} \).
+Background context: In a left-handed coordinate system, you use the left-hand rule to determine the cross product $\mathbf{a} \times \mathbf{b}$.
 The procedure mirrors the right-hand rule but is used in systems where the z-axis points downwards instead of upwards.

 :p How does the left-hand rule differ from the right-hand rule?
 ??x
-The left-hand rule for determining the cross product \( \mathbf{a} \times \mathbf{b} \) involves using your hand to point your fingers in the direction you would rotate vector \(\mathbf{a}\) to move it on top of vector \(\mathbf{b}\).
+The left-hand rule for determining the cross product $\mathbf{a} \times \mathbf{b}$ involves using your hand to point your fingers in the direction you would rotate vector $\mathbf{a}$ to move it on top of vector $\mathbf{b}$.
 However, the thumb points in the opposite direction compared to the right-hand rule because the z-axis is inverted.

 ```java
 // Pseudocode for visualizing left-hand rule